 - SEO manager: $86,520

-As with the digital marketing salaries, individual compensation depends on a multitude of factors.
+As with digital marketing salaries, individual compensation depends on many factors.
 But these numbers will at least give you an idea of what to expect if you decide to pursue a career in a specialized digital marketing category.

 If you’re looking for an in-demand job that offers a highly liveable range of salaries, digital marketing is a terrific career path.
 It’s an ever-changing role that requires both an analytical and creative mindset.

 Interested in getting into digital marketing?
 Why not try out our free, 5-day short course.
 This course will cover the basics of digital marketing, so you can see if it’s the right field for you.
 Alternatively, speak directly with a digital marketing program advisor.